-B. Medical Resources
+Medical Resources

 There is a limited window of time following an incident of sexual assault to preserve physical and other forms of evidence.
 Taking the step to gather evidence immediately does not commit an individual to any particular course of action.
 The decision to seek timely medical attention and gather any evidence will, however, preserve the full range of options to seek resolution under this Policy or through the pursuit of criminal prosecution.
+Preserving evidence may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order.

 A medical exam has two goals: first, to diagnose and treat the full extent of any injury or physical effect (including prevention of sexually transmitted illnesses and pregnancy) and second, to properly collect and preserve evidence.
-The preservation of evidence may assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order.